model-checking/kani-verifier-blog/_posts/function-contracts.md

 The best example for how function contracts improve verification time are recursive functions.
 With a contract a recursive function can be verified in a single step, a technique called *inductive verification*.
 In this post we will explore how function contracts can be used to modularize the verification of a harness in the [Firecracker](https://firecracker-microvm.github.io/) Virtual Machine Monitor by modularly verifying an implementation of Euclid’s greatest common divisor algorithm inductively and then use that result to verify the harness.

+Aside: we've actually blogged twice previously about the exiting verification work we've been doing on the Firecracker project.
+You can find those posts [here]({% link _posts/2023-08-31-using-kani-to-validate-security-boundaries-in-aws-firecracker.md %}) and [here]({% link _posts/2022-07-13-using-the-kani-rust-verifier-on-a-firecracker-example.md %}).

 ## The Example: Firecracker’s `TokenBucket`

 We will explore employing a function contract when verifying the methods of `TokenBucket` in the `vmm` module of the Firecracker Virtual Machine Manager.
 To keep the example concise we will use the relatively simple `TokenBucket::new` function and its verification harness.
 The code is slightly simplified and we also use a recursive implementation of `gcd`.
 Firecracker actually uses a `gcd` with a loop which would need loop contracts to verify inductively.
 These are not supported yet by Kani, but conceptually they function the same way as function contracts.
 You can find the original version of all harnesses and verified code [here](https://github.com/firecracker-microvm/firecracker/blob/a774e26d63981fc031b974741a39519b08a61d3b/src/vmm/src/rate_limiter/mod.rs).